Other / mixed grade configuration · Bronx, NY

 What is the Resource Investment Index for Ampark Neighborhood?

-Ampark Neighborhood has a Resource Investment Index of 26/100 (F) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Ampark Neighborhood has a Resource Investment Index of 26/100 (lower reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page